 VP80, (Ac104).
 Homologs of Ac104 are found in all Group I and II lepidopteran NPV genomes, but not in GVs or hymenopteran or dipteran NPVs.
-The homologous orf in OpMNPV encodes an 87 kDa capsid-associated protein of both BV and ODV (118).
-Evidence suggests that it is also capsid associated in AcMNPV (119) and CfMNPV (120).
-It is likely an essential gene as insertion/deletion mutants of this gene in BmNPV (Bm88) could not be isolated (82).
+The homologous orf in OpMNPV encodes an 87 kDa capsid-associated protein of both BV and ODV [149].
+Evidence suggests that it is also capsid associated in AcMNPV [150] [55] and CfMNPV [151].
+It is an essential gene in BmNPV; deletion mutants of Bm88 appear to replicate in single cells indicating that there may be a defect in BV production preventing spread of the virus [152].

 PP78/83, (Ac9).
-PP78/83 is a phosphorylated protein that is located at one end of nucleocapsids (121, 122).
+PP78/83 is a phosphorylated protein that is located at one end of nucleocapsids [153, 154].
 It is a Wiskott-Aldrich syndrome protein (WASP)-like protein.
-Such proteins are involved in nuclear actin assembly and it has been demonstrated that pp78/83 serves this function during AcMNPV infection (123) (see Chapter 3).
+Such proteins are involved in nuclear actin assembly and it has been demonstrated that pp78/83 serves this function during AcMNPV infection [155] [156] (see Chapter 3).
 Homologs of pp78/83 are found in all lepidopteran NPV genomes.
-It is an essential gene and because it is located adjacent to the polyhedrin gene, it was originally manipulated via complementation to elevate the frequency of obtaining recombinant baculoviruses at the polyhedrin locus (124).
+It is an essential gene and because it is located adjacent to the polyhedrin gene, it was originally manipulated via complementation to elevate the frequency of obtaining recombinant baculoviruses at the polyhedrin locus [157].

 BV/ODV-C42, (Ac101).
 Ac101 encodes a capsid-associated protein.
-Homologs have been identified in all sequenced baculovirus genomes with the exception of the virus pathogenic for the dipteran, Culex nigripalpus (CuNiNPV) (4).
-It is associated with BV and ODV (66).
-In addition, it was reported to interact in a yeast two-hybrid assay and by native gel electrophoresis (117) with phosphoprotein 78/83 (pp78/83) (Ac9) (described above) and is required for its transport into nuclei (125).
-Deletion of Ac101 affected nucleocapsid formation but, although lethal, did not appear to affect DNA synthesis (113).
+Homologs have been identified in all sequenced baculovirus genomes with the exception of the virus pathogenic for the dipteran, Culex nigripalpus (CuNiNPV) [7].
+It is associated with BV and ODV [74].
+In addition, it was reported to interact in a yeast two-hybrid assay and by native gel electrophoresis [148] with phosphoprotein 78/83 (pp78/83) (Ac9) (described above) and is required for its transport into nuclei [158].
+Deletion of Ac101 affected nucleocapsid formation but, although lethal, did not appear to affect DNA synthesis [144].